Motion Matters: Neural Motion Transfer for Better Camera Physiological Measurement: Experiments

-In order to further evaluate the impact of motion transfer as a data augmentation technique, we explore whether data augmented with natural head motion using a neural motion transfer algorithm is better than augmenting data with synthetically generated motion using parametric motion animation, as used in the SCAMPS dataset~\cite{mcduff2022scamps}.
+In order to further evaluate the impact of motion transfer as a data augmentation technique, we explore whether data augmented with natural head motion using a neural motion transfer algorithm is better than synthetic data with motion generated using parametric motion animation, as used in the SCAMPS dataset~\cite{mcduff2022scamps}.
 The SCAMPS dataset consists of synthetic human heads that can be rigged to induce parametric motion.
-We consider 200 such samples from the SCAMPS dataset that consist of significant synthetically generated rigid and non-rigid head motion (ID 1801 to 2000) as SCAMPS-200 (Motion).
-We then take instances from the SCAMPS dataset with no head motion (ID 1 to 200) and augment them with naturalistic head motion using our motion synthesis pipeline and a subset of driving videos from the TalkingHead-1KH dataset to produce MASCAMPS-200.
-We choose driving videos with a range of mean standard deviation in AUs from 0.35 to 0.40 intensity and a range of mean standard deviation in head pose rotations from 0.05 to 0.125 rad.
-Note that both SCAMPS-200 (Motion) and MASCAMPS-200 consist of synthetics with the same number of identities, with the only difference being synthetic and naturalistic head motion, respectively.
+We consider 200 such samples from the SCAMPS dataset that consist of significant synthetically generated rigid and non-rigid head motion.
+We then take instances from the SCAMPS dataset with no head motion and augment them with naturalistic head motion to produce MASCAMPS-200.
+Further details on this experiment, including comparisons to additional results using Wang et al.'s~\cite{wang2022synthetic} synthetic rPPG video data, are included in the supplementary materials.

-We train TS-CAN on both SCAMPS-200 (Motion) and MASCAMPS-200, and evaluated its performance on PURE and AFRL, as shown in Table~\ref{tab:main_synthetic_versus_real}.
+We train TS-CAN on both SCAMPS-200 (Motion) and MASCAMPS-200, and evaluated its performance on PURE and AFRL, as shown in \Cref{tab:main_synthetic_versus_real}.
 We observed that adding naturalistic motion improved performance by 13.2\% on PURE and 31.1\% on AFRL compared to synthetically generated motion.
 It is worth noting that the average time taken to add synthetic motion to each frame of a sequence is 37 seconds, compared to only 1.2 seconds for adding naturalistic motion using the neural motion transfer algorithm.
 For comparison, we also included real-world training data, UBFC-rPPG, which showed that having real images significantly improved performance over synthetic images.
 Furthermore, the only way to augment real images is to use the neural motion transfer algorithm, as parametric rigged head motion cannot be applied to real data.